esilver0/CATT/sslstrip-experiment.md

 about:support
 ```

 Copy the file location to the right of "Profile Directory" and "Open Directory".
-Close all the tabs in Firefox.
+Then close all the tabs in Firefox.
 You could also in another client session run `killall firefox`

 Run